Authing/docs/docs/en/guides/authorization/user-consent-authz.md

 ### Scope Specification for Permission Term

-Approw's scope permission terms are **separated by spaces**, and the format of each item is `resource identifier: resource operation`.
+Authing's scope permission terms are **separated by spaces**, and the format of each item is `resource identifier: resource operation`.

-The following are all scope formats supported by Approw:
+The following are all scope formats supported by Authing:

 `book:1:read` Read permission for book resource number 1